vlrprbttst/jekyll-grunt-boilerplate/readme.md

 Read all about this on [this blog post](http://valeriopierbattista.com/blog/jekyll-and-grunt-boilerplate/ "Jekyll and Grunt Boilerplate").

-Clone the repository and create a _node_modules_ folder in the root of the project.
-Open the terminal and type:
+Clone the repository , open the terminal and type:

 `npm install`